anantyash9/CarND-Vehicle-Detection/writeup_template.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

 I tried various combinations of parameters and color spaces.
 Visualizing the hog features gave me a good idea about the information in each channel.
-I trained the classifire with hog features derived from several different color spaces and comparing them i found YUV to have the best accuracy.
-Even in YUV I observed that U and V channels didn't actuall have a lot of usefull information so I used only the Y channel from YUV.
-The pixels per cell parameter is 8 and cells per block is 2.
-I left these parameters the same as used in udacity exercise since changing any of them either recuced the accuracy of the model or didn't have any signifecent effect.
+I trained the classifier with hog features derived from several different color spaces and comparing them I found YUV to have the best accuracy.
+Even in YUV, I observed that U and V channels didn't actually have a lot of useful information so I used only the Y channel from YUV.
+The pixels per cell parameter is set to 8 and cells per block is set to 2.
+I left these parameters the same as used in audacity exercise since changing any of them either reduced the accuracy of the model or didn't have any significant effect.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+Initially, I trained a LinearSVM classifier which was quick to train and predict but only gave an accuracy of 97%.
+Now since each frame has 304 windows a 97% accuracy would mean about 9 wrong predictions per frame.
+I could use thresholding and average over past frames to get rid of false positives.

+I tried `Sklearn.svm.SVC` with `rbf` kernel and default `C`.
+This classifier had an accuracy of 99.5 % which although is much better than LinearSVM but takes 3 times the time to train and is about 100 times slower in prediction.
+If I was to work on a live video feed I'd use LinearSVM for its speed but for detecting vehicles, in a video file, I prefer accuracy over speed.
+So, I stuck with SVC.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+For sliding window, I chose to ignore the top half of the frames which is mostly sky and tree.
+I also removed the left half from the frame because I was interested in detecting the cars on the same road which is on the right.

+I decided to use scales from 1 - 3 because this range is able to capture the farthest and closest vehicles in the video.

+Overlap is set to 2 cells.
+This strikes the perfect balance between getting too many windows (which slows down the processing) and getting to so few that it's difficult to filter out noise.

+Here is a visualization with all the windows displayed.

 ![alt text][image3]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+Ultimately I searched on three scales (1,2,3) using Y channel HOG features ( from YUV color space ) plus spatially binned color and histograms of color in the feature vector, which provided a nice result.

-![alt text][image4]
----

 ### Video Implementation